Calculation

 Units After Scaling

-Units for scale application.
-In the result table the original units adopted from the calibration file are replaced by units defined here.
+Units of the amounts after the scaling is performed.
+In the result table the original units adapted from the calibration file will be replaced by the units defined here.

 Unidentified Peaks